Roasted chickpeas or Bhuna Chana Recipe

 • What are Roasted Chickpeas (Bhuna Chana)?

-Roasted Chickpea
+Roasted Chickpea Bhuna Chana Recipe

 Bhuna Chana, known as Roasted Chickpeas, is generally regarded as one of the oldest and most healthy snack foods in India.
-They are prepared by roasting chickpeas until firm and lightly salted or spiced
+They are prepared by roasting chickpeas until firm and lightly salted or spiced.

-This snack is very popular because it addresses a very practical need, a convenient, inexpensive snack that is high in protein and easy to prepare
+This snack is very popular because it addresses a very practical need, a convenient, inexpensive snack that is high in protein and easy to prepare.

 From rural diets to working-class street food culture, people have always been interested in roasted chickpeas because of their long shelf life, crunch and inherent health benefits.
-It is now, however, finding its modern demand with people who are more interested in being fit and healthy
+It is now, however, finding its modern demand with people who are more interested in being fit and healthy.

 • Regional Popularity & Variations in India